 Dartmouth is pretty keen on attributing any benefit to athletes muddying the Early Decision statistical pool:

 The published higher percentage of applicants accepted early is somewhat misleading because it includes recruited Division 1 athletes, whose credentials have been reviewed in advance.
 With recruited athletes removed from the Early Decision numbers, the statistical advantage isn’t quite as large.

 How much of an advantage are we talking about?
 Dartmouth doesn’t seem eager to share the actual numbers–just know that the advantage is there.

 Some Admit it Does Make a Difference

 Other schools are more willing to acknowledge the advantages of Early Decision although many still do try to downplay its significance.

 Tuft’s has a blog post that’s an interesting read.
 Early Decision applicants are “academically qualified and personally compelling and we love them and they love us and that’s just so exciting for everyone involved.”
 Next paragraph on Regular Decision, applicants are “academically qualified and personally compelling and we love them and maybe they love us, too.”
 Yeah, emphasis mine.
 No wonder the post sums up with “if you love a place your odds will likely be best in ED” because true love goes ED, right?

 Duke doesn’t seem interested in justifying the higher acceptance rates of Early Decision applicants.
 The website admits that “There is an advantage in the admissions process to applying Early Decision.
-In 2015-2016, we admitted 24% of students who applied Early Decision and 9% of students who applied Regular Decision. ”
+In 2018-2019, we admitted 21% of students who applied Early Decision and 6% of students who applied Regular Decision.”

 Washington & Lee is probably the most honest: